Bosnia and Herzegovina football clubs in European competitions: Post-independence

 In 2025–26 Europa League third qualifying round, Zrinjski once again defeated Breiðablik to secure another season in European club competition.
 In the play-off, they faced Dutch side Utrecht, losing 2–0 at home in Mostar before holding their opponents to a goalless draw in the return leg.
 The aggregate defeat denied Zrinjski a historic first appearance in the Europa League league phase, but they subsequently qualified for the League phase of the Conference League.
 They were drawn alongside Rapid Wien, Dynamo Kyiv, Mainz, Lincoln Red Imps, Raków Częstochowa, and Häcken.
+Zrinjski opened their league phase campaign with a 5–0 home victory over Lincoln Red Imps.
+This was followed by a 1–0 away defeat to Mainz and a 6–0 loss to Dynamo Kyiv in Lublin, the club’s worst result in European competition.
+They then secured a 2–1 win against Häcken in Mostar, and lost 1–0 away to Raków.
+In the final matchday, a 1–1 home draw against Rapid confirmed their first-ever qualification for the knockout phase play-offs.

 Qualification for European competitions

 Four teams from Bosnia and Herzegovina qualify for European competitions.

 Premier League champions qualify for the UEFA Champions League, while three other teams (one being the national Cup winner) qualify for the UEFA Conference League.
 Champions League teams start in the first qualifying round while teams in Conference League start in first or second qualifying round.